Huber-energy measure quantization: Appendix: RKHS Kernels, Metric and Hilbert space embedding of measures

-We have thus introduced a Hilbert space embedding of measures in $\Mcal_k$.
-Immediate computations show that the distance squared $d(\mu,\nu) = \|\mu - \nu\|^2$ is a negative definite kernel.
+We have thus embedded the measures in $\Mcal_k$~\footnote{Note that the image $\{k_\mu | \mu \in \Mcal_k\}$ of $\Mcal_k$ through this embedding is not necessarily a Hilbert space itself because it may not be closed under the norm of $\Mcal\Acal_k$.
+The technical term for $\Mcal_k$ is ``Hausdorff pre-Hilbert space" because we do not know if it is complete with respect to the topology induced by the norm \eqref{eq:embedding_norm}.
+For additional details on the Hilbert topology see also \cite{Guilbart1979}.} in a Hilbert space.
+Immediate computations show that the squared distance $(x,y) \mapsto \|\delta_x - \delta_y\|^2_{\Mcal_k}$ is a negative definite kernel.
 Note that the embedding is not expected to be surjective, i.e., there may exist functions in $\Mcal\Acal_k$ that do not correspond to any measure $\xi \in \Mcal_k$.
 Reciprocally, Schoenberg proved in \cite{schoenberg1938metric} that a metric space $(Y, d)$ can be isometrically embedded into some real Hilbert space if and only if $d^2(\cdot, \dot)$ is a negative definite kernel.
-A characteristic property of metric spaces that can be embedded into a Hibert space is that the following 'parallelogram identity' holds~:
+A characteristic property of metric spaces that can be embedded into a Hilbert space is that the following ``parallelogram identity"\footnote{In fact is can be proved that $L=2$ implies the identity for all other $L>2$.} holds~:

-The distance function can be resumed to the knowledge of $h(x,y)=d(\delta_x,\delta_y)^2$.
-When $k$ is given a useful immediate identity involving $k$ and $h$ is~: